 5) However, if the bartender is a pretentious bastard, patrons will be amused if he or she is being abused by other patrons.
 They will also delight at the bartender failing to keep up with the bar load.
-It is a bit like politics, but here the popular vote means a lot.
+It is a bit like politics.

 6) I have come to discover that 9 times out of 10 I truly don’t care what is said to me anymore.
-My skin is getting so thick, I might start growing scales.
+My skin is getting so thick, I might start growing fins and texture, like sharks.
 Patrons get more offended than me by other unruly patrons.
 Calm is powerful tho, and looking calm and in control sets the tone under any ciscunstance.
-Dictators acting like spoiled children (as they do) would fail as bartenders.
+Dictators acting like spoiled children would fail as bartenders.

 This reminds me of the first time someone was rude to me at a hospitality job 12 years ago.
 I felt shock, impotence and anger at not being able to fight back unless I wanted to get fired.
 I cried in the bathroom for 15 minutes.
 I was 18.
 Hospitality teaches you to be better at life.